collective/mr.monster/src/mr/monster/README.txt

     A path in the form `/foo/bar` which will be dropped from the beginning of all request paths.
 Use in conjunction with ``external`` when there is no upstream proxy or it doesn't remove the _vh_ elements automatically.

+:passthrough:
+    Set to `true` to cause this middleware to ignore requests which already have a vhm configuration, such as from an upstream proxy.